 The FB600 series are provided in a number of variants.
-This manual is for the FB6302.
+This manual is for the FB6502.
 This variant includes:

-Border Gateway Protocol, to allow routes to be announced and accepted from peering BGP routers.
+- Border Gateway Protocol, to allow routes to be announced and accepted from peering BGP routers. - SIP VoIP caller server, providing core call routing and registration functions for a voice network operator.

 1.1.2.1.
-FB6302 Gigabit BGP router
+FB6502 Gigabit core VoIP SIP switch for ISTP use